Comisión Federal de Electricidad

 The Comisión Federal de Electricidad (Federal Electricity Commission) is the state-owned electric utility of Mexico, widely known as CFE.
-It is the country's dominant electric company, and the country's second most powerful state-owned company after Pemex.
 The Mexican constitution states that the government is responsible for the control and development of the national electric industry, and CFE carries out this mission.
 The company's slogan is "Una empresa de clase mundial" ("A World-Class Company").

 Affiliations

 CFE is not a part of the North American Electric Reliability Corporation, though its transmission system in northern Baja California is part of the Western Electricity Coordinating Council through its interconnection with San Diego Gas & Electric via the Miguel-Tijuana and the LaRosita-Imperial Valley Lines and the Path 45 corridor; it also has a few other interconnections across the border with local utilities in the United States.

 On August 2, 2019, the federal government announced it will provide Internet access throughout the country through the establishment of a subsidiary of the Comisión Federal de Electricidad called CFE Telecomunicaciones e Internet para Todos (CFE Telecommunications and Internet for All).